Skip to content

 Modelon Impact is based on the idea of modeling reuse and acausal modeling.
 Acausal modeling is also known as equation-based or physics-based modeling.

-The idea behind is that you never have to write a piece of code more than once.
+The idea behind this is that you never have to write a piece of code more than once.
 This means that you define the behavior of the model via equations but leave out the order of the calculations to the tool.

 Note